uPVC vs Aluminium Windows: The 2026 Guide

 💷 Cost vs. Value

 uPVC undeniably wins on upfront cost, generally offering a highly budget-friendly solution.
-Meanwhile, aluminium acts as a premium, long-term property investment.
+Meanwhile, Aluminium acts as a premium, long-term property investment (typically 30-50% more expensive).

 🔥 Thermal Efficiency

-Aluminium excels in contemporary properties due to its incredibly slim sightlines.
-Conversely, uPVC remains highly versatile, perfectly suiting traditional homes with realistic woodgrain finishes.
+Aluminium excels in contemporary properties due to incredibly slim sightlines and a 40-50+ year lifespan.
+Conversely, uPVC remains highly versatile, suiting traditional homes with realistic woodgrain finishes and a solid 20-30 year lifespan.

 A stunning modern hup extension featuring sleek aluminium windows and doors that perfectly match the main property